dotnet/csharplang/proposals/extensions.md

     those will be considered first.
   - If namespaces imported by using-namespace directives in the given namespace or compilation unit directly contain extension types, those will be considered second.
+- Build a set of extension methods and extension types members:
+  - If `E` is a value (not a type) and if the scope contains eligible extension methods, then merge this set into the result of the lookup.
+    TODO4 this doesn't fit, as eligibility is based on applicability which requires arguments
-- Look for members in extension types:
+  - Look for extension type members:
     - Check which extension types are compatible with the given underlying type `U` and collect resulting compatible substituted extension types.
     - Perform member lookup for `I` in each compatible substituted extension type `X` (note this takes into account whether the member is invoked).
     - Merge the results
 TODO4 spec how we deal with duplicate or near duplicate entries (for example, field E1.Member and method E2.Member)
   - Next, members that are hidden by other members are removed from the set.
     (note: "base types" means "base extensions and underlying type" for extension types)
 - Finally, having removed hidden members, the result of the lookup is determined:
   - If the set is empty, proceed to the next enclosing scope.
   - If the set consists of a single member that is not a method, then this member is the result of the lookup.
   - Otherwise, if the set contains only methods and the member is invoked, overload resolution is applied to the candidate set.
 TODO3 we can never get here...
     - If a single best method is found, this member is the result of the lookup.
     - If no best method is found, continue the search.
     - Otherwise (ambiguity), a compile-time error occurs.
   - Otherwise, the lookup is ambiguous, and a binding-time error occurs.
-- If `E` is a value (not a type), look for extension methods:
-  - If the scope contains eligible extension methods, then this set is the result of the lookup.
-    TODO3 this doesn't fit, as eligibility is based on applicability which requires arguments
 - Otherwise, continue the search through namespaces and their imports.
 - If no candidate set is found in any enclosing namespace declaration or compilation unit, the result of the lookup is empty.